 - Costly products that need precise measurement?

-- Thermal mass flow meters can precisely measure mass flow of gases from low to high flows.
+- Thermal mass flow meters: These flow meters can precisely measure mass flow of gases from low to high flows.

-- Vortex meters are ideal for measuring liquid and steam flows at high temperatures and pressures.
+- Vortex flow meters: These flow meters are ideal for measuring liquid and steam flows at high temperatures and pressures.

-- Ultrasonic meters work well in liquids when you want to avoid pipe cutting or shutdown.
+- Ultrasonic flow meters: These flow meters work well in liquids when we want to avoid pipe cutting or shutdown